elationfoundation/Learning-Lua/06-loops.md

        grape
        lemon

 Let's say you do not know the contents of your array, it is still simple to print out each item.

-    for i,v in ipairs(fruit) do
+    for _,v in ipairs(fruit) do
       print(v)
     end
     => apple